ThomasHeim11/Smart-Contract-Security-Portfolio/audits/puppy-raffle-audit/audit-data/finding.md

 Consider using a specific version of Solidity in your contracts instead of a wide version.
 FO for example, instead of `pragma solidity ^0.8.0` use `pragma solidity 0.8.8`

 - Found in src/PuppyRaffle.sol: 32:23:35

+## [I-2] Using an outdated version of Solidity is not recommended

+solc frequently releases new compiler versions.
+Using an old version prevents access to new Solidity security checks.
+We also recommend complex pragma statement.

+**Recommendations**
+Deploy with any of the following Solidity versions:

+`0.8.18`
+The recommendations take into account:

+- Risk related to recent releases
+- Risk of complex cod generation changes
+- Risk of new language features
+- Risk of known bugs
+- Use a simple pragma version that allows any of these versions.
+Consider using the latest version of Solidity for testing.